This started as music.

 “I can’t hear you!
 Are you ready to rock?”

-He tears into a short, furious lead, the sound cutting clean through the room, and this time the Lair answers before anyone has time to think.
+He tears into a short, furious lead, the sound slicing cleanly through the room, and this time the Lair answers before anyone has time to think.
 The reaction isn’t just louder—it’s sharper, more focused, like something has locked into place.
 The energy surges forward, and the room releases all at once.

-Johnny feels it hit him in the chest, the vibration rising through the floor and into his boots, settling somewhere behind his ribs where his own breathing has to adjust.
+Johnny feels the vibration rising through the floor and into his boots, settling somewhere behind his ribs where his own breathing has to adjust.
 He doesn’t move.
 The guitar case rests against his leg, solid, closed, waiting.

 Vlad leans forward, eyes lit with something deeper than the spotlight, and howls, “WELCOME TO MY NIGHTMARE!”